• (000) 123 458 789

 Nidhi Swarup I Chair, Alliance of Patients’ Organizations Singapore (APOS)

-Dr. Mohammed Al Omair I Professor at King Saud University, Saudi Arabia
+Mohammed A. Omair I Professor at King Saud University, Saudi Arabia

 Closing Remarks